Water Quality Reports

 Agassiz Water Users District would appreciate it if volume water customers would please post copies of the Consumer Confidence Report (CCR) in conspicuous locations or distribute them to tenants, residents, patients, student, and/or employees.
 This will help to ensure that individuals who consume the water, but do not receive a water bill can learn about our water quality.

 Agassiz Water routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table in this report shows the results of our monitoring for the period beginning January 1, 2017 and ending December 31, 2017.
-As authorized and approved by the Environmental Protection Agency (EPA), the state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentration of these contaminants are not expected to vary significantly from year to year.
+The table in this report shows the results of our monitoring for the period beginning January 1, 2018 and ending December 31, 2018.
+As authorized and approved by the Environmental Protection Agency (EPA), the state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentration of these contaminants is not expected to vary significantly from year to year.
 Some of our data, though representative, is more than one year old.

 Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminants monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 Your water system monitors for a number of unregulated organic contaminants, which could indicate a contamination of the water supply for a pesticide or petroleum spill or leak.